Questfall/docs/mining/Items.md

 Loot boxes are the only way new items are released into circulation.
 {% endhint %}

-The function of a loot box is closer to in-game gold than items:
+The function of a loot box is closer to in-game Gold than items:

 *  Loot boxes do not influence the carried weight or stamina consumption
 *  There is no limit to how many loot boxes can be bought or carried